How many ways are there to say well done in Italian?

 Ben fatto

-Ben fatto is how you most commonly translate well done in Italian.
+Ben fatto is the most common way to say well done in Italian.

 Ben fatto!